sybrew/the-seo-framework/readme.txt

 			* We made this change as some users found this plugin to be broken when trying it out, while it was actually preventing conflicts when other plugins remained active.
 		* When a sitemap file or plugin is found, this plugin no longer removes its related settings.
 			* Instead, only a warning is shown on the settings page, telling that the options have no effect.
 		* AnsPress title compatibility, they handle this.
-TODO verify
 		* --JETPACK JetPack Open Graph compatibility checks, they handle this since 2016.
 		* TODO (maybe) Description and schema output caching.
 They cause too much overhead, and they provide no benefit any more.
 In fact, they affect performance negatively.
 	* **Fixed:**